 - Surrounded by Idiots: Zarathustra does not think very highly of his fellow humans.

-- The State: The State is the biggest monster of all monsters.
+- The State: The State is the greatest monster of all monsters.
 It speaks cold lies that crawl out of his mouth.
 The state lies in all spoken languages, and whatever he possesses, he stole it.
 The state bites with stolen teeth.

 - Take That: In the first part.They meet an invalid, or an old man, or a corpse—and immediately they say: "Life is refuted!"But they are only refuted, and their eye, which seeth only one aspect of existence.